Raleigh Facelift

 The majority of patients having a facelift surgery also have aging changes in the neck, which can be corrected and improved through a variety of surgical procedures.
 To improve the neck contours, the facelift can be extended over the jawline and onto the anterior and lateral aspect of the neck.
 In other patients without major aging changes at or above the jawline, neck rejuvenation alone may be performed.
 The procedures that I employ to rejuvenate the neck are described in detail under the heading Neck Lift in the Facial Rejuvenation menu.

-For more information about facelift or if you would like to schedule a complimentary facelift consultation, please contact the Raleigh, North Carolina office of Dr. Michael Law Today!
+For more information about facial cosmetic plastic surgery or if you would like to schedule a facial cosmetic surgery consultation, please contact the Raleigh, North Carolina office of Dr. Michael Law today!